gsx750ss-dev/lumina-30-overview/README.md

 The framework is intended to be used in incident review, audit, and governance contexts as a procedural validity check.

 ---
+## Usage

+This framework is used as a procedural validity check in:
+- Incident review
+- Governance validation

+---